-It is possible to connect external PostGIS databas to GIS Cloud and manage data from your external database:
+It is possible to connect an external PostGIS database to GIS Cloud and manage data from the external database:

-- import Shapefile or XLS/CSV table from GIS Cloud in a external database
+- import Shapefile or XLS/CSV table from GIS Cloud in an external database

-- display table from an external database on a map
+- display a spatial table from an external database on the GIS Cloud map

-- add, edit, delete features from tables in external database
+- add, edit, delete features from tables stored in an external database

 - delete table from an external database

-- connect MDC and external database and collect data in the external database
+- connect Mobile Data Collection app and external database and collect data in an external database

 To create new a PostGIS connection: